**28th March 2020 UPDATE: Our new questionnaire UKMACS-COVID-19 asks applicants to medical school how they are responding to the coronavirus pandemic.

 - Winners were notified by 17:00 (UK time) 31st January 2020 via email and/or telephone/SMS.

 - The names of the winners will not be announced to protect their confidentiality.

-- For more information about what taking part in the study involves, download the study Information Sheet.
+- For more information about what taking part in the Wave 1 and Wave 2 questionnaires involved, download the Wave 1 and 2 study Information Sheet.

 We care about your data privacy.
 Click here to download the Data Privacy Notice for this questionnaire study.

 I have answered the UKMACS questionnaire(s) but I have decided not to apply to medical school this year.
 What will happen with my data?